 - Dull – The surface of the paper is smooth and has a low-gloss look and feel.

 Uncoated is a type of paper that has not been coated with surface sealants.
-It has a rough look and feel to it and will absorb more ink than coated paper.
+It has a rough look and feel to it and will absorb more ink than coated.
 Uncoated paper is very similar to newspapers or stationary letters.
 Due to its ink absorption properties, it’s ideal for writing on.

 Opacity and Brightness

-Brightness refers to the amount of light that is reflected off the paper.
+Brightness refers to the amount of light that is reflected off the surface.
 It’s usually on a scale of 1 to 100 (1 being the dullest and 100 being the brightest).
 The average piece of paper will reflect anywhere from 60 to 90 percent of light.
 The brightness can affect the readability, contrast, and individual perception of the color of the ink.